TERMS OF AGREEMENT

 1. Incorporate the principles identified in the "Supervision and Evaluation Process" which will be developed, agreed to and adopted by both parties during the term of this contract.

-2. Whenever the Superintendent of Schools decides to submit a recommendation to the Board to withhold a salary increment, the Member to be so deprived shall be put on notice of this recommendation.
+2. Whenever the Superintendent of Schools decides to submit a recommendation to the Board to withhold a salary increment, the employee to be so deprived shall be put on notice of this recommendation.

-3. Arrangements shall be made to afford said Member a reasonable opportunity to speak in his/her own behalf before the Board.
+3. Arrangements shall be made to afford said employee a reasonable opportunity to speak in his/her own behalf before the Board.
 Such a meeting before the Board shall not constitute a disciplinary hearing.

 4. The Board will not take necessary formal action until a date subsequent to the above meeting.